davesheinbein/ui-kit-modern/src/components/Admin/Explanation.md

 # Admin Component System (`src/components/Admin`)

-This folder now implements a **single, unified Admin/Debug UI component**.
+This folder now implements a **single, Admin/Debug UI component**.
 You only need to import `Admin` and provide a `kind` prop to render any admin/debug UI (session debugger, performance monitor, error logger, debug panel, or custom).
 All configuration, state, and rendering logic is handled internally.

 ## Key Concepts